Search for a new $Z'$ gauge boson via the $pp \rightarrow W^{\pm(*)} \rightarrow Z' \mu^{\pm} \nu \rightarrow \mu^{\pm}\mu^{\mp}\mu^{\pm}\nu$ process in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 Various extensions of the Standard Model (SM) feature an extra $U(1)$ gauge symmetry and predict a new massive gauge boson, generally referred to as \Zp~\cite{Leike:1998wr,Langacker_2009}.
 Typical benchmark models include the Sequential Standard Model~\cite{Altarelli:1989ff}, Grand Unified Theories based on the $E_6$ gauge group~\cite{London:1986dk}, and left~(L)-right~(R) symmetric extensions of the SM based on the $SU(2)_L \otimes SU(2)_R \otimes U(1)_{B-L}$ gauge group~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk}, where $B-L$ denotes the difference between baryon and lepton numbers.
-Any \Zp boson that couples significantly to light quarks is already severely constrained by experiment.
+For \Zp boson that significantly couples to light quarks, the constraint on its mass from LHC is up to 5 TeV~\cite{EXOT-2018-08,CMS-EXO-19-019}.
 Alternatively, $U(1)$ gauge symmetries based on the difference between lepton family numbers are less constrained and are anomaly free~\cite{PhysRevD.44.2118}.
 The model based on gauging the difference between $\mu$-lepton number and $\tau$-lepton number, \Lmt, is particularly interesting since it is the least constrained experimentally, because the \Lmt\ \Zp boson only couples to the second and third generations of leptons.
 In recent years, this model has attracted interest in both theoretical and experimental communities~\cite{Elahi_2016,Elahi_2017,PhysRevLett.114.151801} because it could address some of the reported anomalies, such as the measured muon anomalous magnetic moment ~\cite{aguillard2023measurement,PhysRevD.73.072003} and lepton flavor anomalies~\cite{Aaij_2013,PhysRevLett.125.011802, Blake_2017,PhysRevD.108.032002,Amhis_2023}.
 In addition, these models also provide a viable solution to dark matter and neutrino mass~\cite{Altmannshofer:2016jzy,Ma_2002,Langacker_2009}.

 The interaction between the \Zp boson and the second- and third-generation leptons can be described with the following Lagrangian

 where $F_{\alpha\beta} = \partial_\alpha Z'_\beta - \partial_\beta Z'_\alpha$ is the \Zp field strength tensor; $\ell_i = (\nu_i, e_i)^T$ ($i=2,3$, denoting the second and the third generation left-handed lepton doublets); and $g_{Z'}$ (from hereon referred to as \coupzp ) is the coupling constant of the interaction between the \Zp boson and the SM leptons.
 The $Z'$-boson mass, \mZp, and $g$ are the free parameters of the model.
 In proton--proton~($pp$) collisions at the Large Hadron Collider~(LHC), the \Zp boson could be produced by final state radiation from $\mu$, $\nu_{\mu}$, $\tau$ and $\nu_{\tau}$ leptons originating from other physics processes.